-- There are many instances of dhik’r in the masculine noun form that refer to the Quran or the scripture to be a reminder but here are a few to cite as examples:
+- There are many instances of dhik’ra in the masculine noun form that refer to the Quran or the scripture to be a reminder or warning or message but here are a few to cite as examples:

-[15:6] And they said, “O you upon whom the reminder (al-dhik’ru) has been sent down, you are crazy.”
+[15:6] And they said, “O you whom has been sent down the reminder (al-dhik’ru) to him; indeed, you are surely mad.”

 [15:9] Indeed, we have sent down the reminder (al-dhik’ra) and indeed, we will certainly be protectors of it (lahu).

 Note: It is a divine promise to protect the revealed Quran mentioned here as the reminder.

 [16:44] With the clear proofs and the Psalms.
 And we have sent down to you the reminder (al-dhik’ra) that you may clarify to the people that which has been sent down to them, and that they may reflect.